FabricMC/fabric-docs/develop/networking.md

 and a `CustomPayload`.

 Let's start by creating our Lightning Tater item.
 You can override `use` to trigger an action when the item is used.
-In this case, let's send packets to the players in the server world.
+In this case, let's send packets to the players in the server level.

 @[code lang=java transcludeWith=:::lightning_tater_item](@/reference/latest/src/main/java/com/example/docs/networking/basic/LightningTaterItem.java)